Rewarding a good team is good for everyone.

 - Increased motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm and take more initiative.

-- Deeper involvement with the company — Recognition programs foster a deeper connection with the company.
+- Connection with the company — Recognition programs foster a deeper connection with the company.
 Going in to work becomes more than just doing a job and receiving a paycheque.
 Employees will see that their contributions really matter and make a difference.

 - Creates a positive company culture — When a staff member shines and is rewarded, others will follow their example in hopes of being rewarded too.